devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 | S3 Glacier Deep Archive       | Has default retrieval time of 12h.
 Designed to meet regulatory compliance requirements and store data sets for 7-10 years.                         |
 | S3 on Outpost                 | Delivers object storage to your on-premise                                                                                                         |

+#### Encryption

 #### Analytics

 - S3 Storage Lens: Delivers organization-wide visibility into object storage usage and activity trends.
 Usage metrics describe the size, quantity, and characteristics of your storage.
 Provides recommendations.
 Includes drill-down options to generate insights at the organization, account, Region, bucket, or even prefix level.
 - S3 Storage Class Analysis: Analyzes storage access patterns to help you determine when to transition less frequently accessed storage to a lower-cost storage class.
 You can configure by bucket, prefix and or tags.

+#### Amazon S3 Block Public Access settings

+- Block all public access
+- Block public access granted through new ACLs
+- Block public access granted through any ACLs
+- Block public access granted through new public bucket policies (recommended at account level)
+- Block public and cross-account access granted through any public bucket policies (If you have any ACLs granting public access to buckets and objects will remain publicly accessible)

+#### Amazon S3 Object Ownership

+- With Amazon S3 Object Ownership, the bucket owner, now has full control of the objects, and may own any new objects written by other accounts automatically.
+- Object writer – The account that is writing the object owns the object.
+- Bucket owner preferred – The bucket owner will own the object if uploaded with the bucket-owner-full-control canned ACL.
+Without this setting and canned ACL, the object is uploaded to the bucket but remains owned by the uploading account (add a bucket policy to require all Amazon S3 PUT operations to include the bucket-owner-full-control canned ACL).

 #### Online data transfer services